 Once you have found your perfect piece of furniture from the Dumonds Custom Furniture catalog, you need to prepare the surface.
 The item needs to be clean, so wash it thoroughly with some soapy water and leave it to dry naturally.
 If there are any holes or cracks, fill them, and if the item has metal hinges or handles, remove them for now.

 Pre-painted or varnished pieces of furniture need to be sanded down.
-You don’t have to go too far overboard, as a bit of paint or varnish will give you a nice distressed look with zero effort on your part, but it is a good idea to apply sandpaper to the surface so the paint has something to adhere to.
+You don’t have to go too far overboard, as a bit of paint or varnish will give you a nice distressed look with zero effort on your part, but it is a good idea to apply sandpaper to the surface so the paint has something to adhere to you can even add resin to your furniture to make it look better and last longer since you can get it easily from USA Epoxy Resin online.

 What Paint is Best?